DIP Online

 traditional one piece sink mat features a blunt cut opening in a solid sheet of

-sized foam center or rag board as a perimeter border that supports thick items beneath
+sized foam center or rag board as a perimeter border that supports thick items

-a window mat(s) (diagram 1).
+beneath a window mat(s) (diagram 1).
 It may be cut from a solid 4- or 8-ply board,

-1/8" or 3/16" foam board (photo 1), or as side strips assembled
+1/8" or 3/16" foam board (photo 1), or as side strips

-in a pinwheel design as the exterior support with the same end result.
-When a solid foam center board is used the
+assembled in a pinwheel design as the exterior support with the same end

-cutter.
-Overcutting the corners a good
+of the cutter.
+Overcutting the corners a

-inch helps insure a clean inner corner when the fallout is removed.
+good inch helps insure a clean inner corner when the fallout is removed.

-stay which holds the art inside the sink mount.
+the stay which holds the art inside the sink mount.
 See PFM "Sink Mounting", November

 2006 or http://DesignsInkArt.com/library.htm to review this earlier